Extensions-lab/tms-help/transportrequest.md

 ### Create Manually from Card

+This approach is useful when handling large orders that cannot be delivered all at once or need to be delivered on a regular schedule.

 This method is useful when it’s clear that a large order cannot be delivered all at once and needs to be split into parts that will be delivered at different times or by different carriers.
 In this case, the order is manually divided into parts and assigned to different Transport Requests, which in turn are assigned to different Delivery Orders.

 Menu path:

-Document Card -> TMS -> Transport and Delivery -> Transportation Request Planning
+Document Card → TMS → Transport and Delivery → Transportation Request Planning

 ![Setup Image](resources/transportrequest/pics/tr12.png)

-### Create Manually for Grouping
+### Create Manually for Order Grouping

+This approach is convenient when there are a large number of orders for the same customer that need to be grouped by customer.

 This method differs in that we don't start from the original document to create a Transport Request — instead, we create the Transport Request first and then assign to it a set of documents (or parts of documents) that can be combined.
 A typical case would be creating a Transport Request for a specific customer and grouping all orders for that customer into a single Transport Request.